itisameerkhan/nodejs-learning/015. Express in Action/README.md

 Open your web browser and navigate to http://localhost:3000.
 You should see a message that says **hello world"**.
 That's it!
 You have successfully installed Express.js and created a simple app.

+> This app starts a server and listens on port 3000 for connections.
+The app responds with “Hello World!” for requests to the root URL (/) or route.
+For every other path, it will respond with a **404 Not Found**.